giovaniv/quickadoo/README.md

 Quickadoo is a simple and fast Doodle clone.

-This project is meant to for bootcamp students to combine front and back and skills learned during the first half of the bootcamp and interact with a Postgress database.
+This project is meant for web developement students to combine front and back and skills learned during the first half of the bootcamp and interact with a Postgress database.

-This project utilizes HTML, CSS, JS, EJS, jQuery and AJAX on the front-end skills; as well as, Node, Express, knex and PSQL on the back-end skills.
+This project utilizes HTML, CSS, JS, EJS, jQuery and AJAX on the front-end; as well as, Node, Express, knex and PSQL on the back-end.

 ## Dependencies